dudelson/dotfiles/README.md

 # Dotfiles
 This repo houses my dotfiles for the various unix systems I use (or have used).

+**Note 2026-06-11:** `ofc-i-still-love-you` is the second macbook air M1 I have owned.
+The config for the first macbook air M1 is branch `macbook-air-m1`.

 ## Included Configurations

 - awesome: awesome window manager config